Abdul Rashid Dostum: Career

-Dostum began working in 1970 in a state-owned gas refinery in Sheberghan, participating in union politics, as the new government started to arm the staff of the workers in the oil and gas refineries.
-The reason for this was to create "groups for the defense of the revolution".
-Because of the new communist ideas entering Afghanistan in the 1970s, he enlisted in the Afghan National Army in 1978.
-Dostum received his basic military training in Jalalabad.
-His squadron was deployed in the rural areas around Sheberghan, under the auspices of the Ministry of National Security.
+Dostum began working in 1970 in a state-owned gas refinery in Sheberghan.
+He began participating in union politics when the republican government led by Daoud Khan started to arm the staff of the workers in the oil and gas refineries.
+The reason for this was to create "groups for the Defense of the Revolution".
+As a result of the new communist ideas entering Afghanistan in the 1970s, Dostum enlisted in the Afghan Army in 1976.
+He received his basic military training in Jalalabad and his squadron was deployed in the rural areas around Sheberghan, under the auspices of the Ministry of National Security.
+According to photographic evidence, Dostum additionally received airborne training and still chooses to wear two first-class "Master Paratrooper" Afghan jump wings.

-As a Parcham member of the People's Democratic Party of Afghanistan (PDPA), he was exiled by the purge of the party's Khalqist leaders, living in Peshawar, Pakistan for a while.
-After the Soviet invasion (Operation Storm-333) and installation of Babrak Karmal as head of state, Dostum returned to Afghanistan where he started commanding a local pro-government militia in his native Jawzjan Province.
+As a Parcham faction member of the People's Democratic Party of Afghanistan (PDPA), he was exiled after the purge of Parcham by the party's Khalqist faction leaders, living in Peshawar, Pakistan for a while.
+After the Soviet invasion (Operation Storm-333) and installation of Babrak Karmal as head of state, Dostum returned to Afghanistan, where he started commanding a local pro-government militia in his native Jawzjan Province.

 Soviet–Afghan War

-By the mid-1980s, he commanded around 20,000 militia men and controlled the northern provinces of Afghanistan.
+By the mid-1980s, he commanded a force of around 20,000 paramilitaries and controlled the northern provinces of Afghanistan.
 While the unit recruited throughout Jowzjan and had a relatively broad base, many of its early troops and commanders came from Dostum's home village.
 He left the army after the purge of Parchamites, but returned after the Soviet occupation began.

-During the Soviet–Afghan War, Dostum was commanding a militia battalion to fight and rout mujahideen forces; he had been appointed an officer due to prior military experience.
+During the Soviet–Afghan War, Dostum was commanding a paramilitary battalion to fight and route mujahideen forces; he had been appointed an officer due to prior military experience.
 This eventually became a regiment and later became incorporated into the defense forces as the 53rd Infantry Division.
 Dostum and his new division reported directly to President Mohammad Najibullah.
-Later on he became the commander of the military unit 374 in Jowzjan.
+Later on, he became the commander of the military unit 374 in Jowzjan.
 He defended the Soviet-backed Afghan government against the mujahideen forces throughout the 1980s.
 While he was only a regional commander, he had largely raised his forces by himself.
-The Jowzjani militia Dostum controlled was one of the few in the country which was able to be deployed outside its own region.
+The Jowzjani militia Dostum controlled was one of the few in the country that was able to be deployed outside its own region.
 They were deployed in Kandahar in 1988 when Soviet forces were withdrawing from Afghanistan.

 Due to his efforts in the army, Dostum was awarded the title "Hero of the Republic of Afghanistan" by President Najibullah.